 CT of the brain is usually the first, and often the only, investigation obtained upon presentation.
 Features typical of an acute intraparenchymal haemorrhage are noted, usually located centrally within the pons (on account of the larger paramedian perforators usually being the site of bleeding).

 The haematoma more frequently extends in a rostrocaudal direction along the traversing long tracts rather than laterally into the middle cerebellar peduncles.
 Usually the haematoma does not extend beyond the pontomedullary junction inferiorly and the inferior midbrain superiorly 1.

 These haematomas frequently rupture into the 4th ventricle 1.

-In patients who have small volume bleeds and who are thought to possibly have an underlying lesion, MRI may be use (e.g. identification of a vascular malformation).
+In patients who have small volume bleeds and who are thought to possibly have an underlying lesion, MRI may be of use (e.g. identification of a vascular malformation).

 Treatment and prognosis

 Pontine hemorrhages have a poor prognosis, with large bleeds being almost universally fatal.
 Open surgical evacuation of the clot is usually not performed, although stereotactic clot aspiration has been advocated by some 5.

-In smaller haemorrhages, medical management and treatment of hydrocephalus with extraventricular drains may be life saving, however, often with significant residual neurological deficit.
+In smaller haemorrhages, medical management and treatment of hydrocephalus with extraventricular drains may be life saving, however, often with significant residual neurological deficits.

 Overall mortality ranges between 30% and 90% 6, with the overall volume of the bleed and initial GCS being related to outcome 2.

 The main differential is between a primary pontine hemorrhage and hemorrhages resulting from underlying lesions (see above).
 Usually patients present suddenly with severely impairment and the diagnosis is not difficult to make.